-This page now features the important information and resources you need to implement the redesigned AP Spanish Literature and Culture course, which went into effect in fall 2012.
-AP Spanish Literature and Culture course revisions support the formal study of a representative body of literature, written in Spanish.
-Students have varied opportunities to develop proficiency in Spanish across a range of skills and to reflect on the many voices and cultures of the Spanish-speaking world.
+This page features the important information and resources you need to implement the AP Spanish Literature and Culture course.
+The AP Spanish Literature and Culture course supports the formal study of a representative body of literature, written in Spanish.
+Students have varied opportunities to continue to develop proficiency in Spanish across a range of skills and to reflect on the many voices and cultures of the Spanish-speaking world.

 Essential Course Resources